 Hope Street invited Peter to the refuge as part of Everybody's Home, a campaign that unites the not for profit housing, homelessness and community sectors with the nation's largest charities in calling for leaders to fix Australia's housing system so that everybody has a home.

 Peter, who grew up in commission housing, spent time hearing from three young people about their experiences of homelessness.
 He also chatted with Donna Bennett, Chief Executive Officer of Hope Street, and Martha Haylett, Manager of Policy and Communications at VPTA (Victorian Public Tenants Association) about homelessness and the housing crisis in the Wills electorate.

 - 6,848 households (28% of renters) are in rental stress

 - Rental stress has increased by 8% since 2011

 - There are 3200 people on the social housing waiting list (second highest waiting list in Victoria)

-The Hope Street refuge, which has been in operation since 1981 and provides accommodation for 10 young people at a time, is the only supported crisis accommodation centre for young people and young families in the northern suburbs.
+The Brunswick West Youth Refuge, which has been in operation since 1981 and provides accommodation for 10 young people at a time, is the only supported crisis accommodation centre for young people and young families in the northern suburbs.